Skip to content

 How Much Are Property Taxes in Contra Costa County, California?

 A lot of our readers and clients have questions about the cost of living here in Contra Costa County.
-One of the most common questions is: How much are property taxes in Contra Costa County, California.
+One of the most common questions we get is how much property taxes are.

 The short answer: The current property tax rate for most homes located within the county is 1% plus any general obligation bond tax rates.
 This means it can vary slightly from one city to the next.
-Even so, the average property tax rate for homes in Contra Costa County is somewhere in the low 1% range.
+Even so, the average Contra Costa County property tax rate is somewhere in the low 1% range.

-Property Tax Rate in Contra Costa County
+The Property Tax Rate in Contra Costa County Explained

 The property tax rate in Contra Costa County is comparable to most other counties across the state of California.
 They typically come in somewhere around 1%, plus any increases for local bond measures.